 After a detour to Simala Shrine in the mountains of Sibonga, we kept to the coastal route of Ceres Bus Liner.
 Ki decided to stop by Argao.
-We strolled toward a domed bell tower rising above roadside foliage and through the gate leading to a manicured church plaza in bloom with rows of brightly-colored santan.
+We strolled toward a domed bell tower rising above roadside foliage and a manicured church plaza in bloom with rows of brightly-colored santan.
 The off-white coral stone of the façade and the greens and pastels of the garden immediately put us in the chill zone.
-Battle-ready defensive walls and watchtowers stood quietly as a reminder of the distant past when marauders from the sea laid waste Cebu’s coastal towns.
+Battle-ready defensive walls and watchtowers stood quietly as a reminder of the distant violent past.

 Dalaguete Church (San Guillermo de Aquitania Parish Church)